Sharp nonuniqueness for the Navier-Stokes equations: Introduction

+\item In particular, one can apply the theorem to a smooth solution to obtain a nonunique weak solution in the class $ L^p_t L^\infty$.
+In fact, we can alternatively present the result as follows: for any smooth initial data, there are infinitely many weak solutions with regularity $L^p_t L^\infty$ that coincide with the unique local smooth solution for a short time, see the proof of Theorem \ref{thm:main_euler_onsager} at the end of Section \ref{sec:outline}.

+\item Even though general $L^2_{t,x}$ weak solutions only attain their initial data in the distributional sense, our nonunique solutions can attain their initial data strongly in $L^2$ or even in the classical sense.
+In other words, the mechanism of nonuniqueness does not stem from the roughness of the initial data, but rather the persistence of space-time oscillations.

+\item The nonunique weak solutions are obtained by modifying a given solution on an interval of regularity.
+As a result, these solutions can be arranged to only differ from a given Leray-Hopf weak solution on a fixed time interval, and hence they attain the initial data strongly in $L^2$ as the Leray-Hopf ones.
+This together with the Leray structure theorem implies that in dimensions $2\leq d \leq 4$, the Cauchy problem of \eqref{eq:NSE} has infinite many weak solutions for any divergence-free initial data $u_0 \in L^2$.

+\item One clearly sees that Theorem \ref{thm:main_sharp_short} only implies the sharpness of the Ladyzhenskaya-Prodi-Serrin criteria $\frac{2}{p} + \frac{d}{q} \leq 1 $ at the endpoint $(p,q) = (2, \infty)$ and the rest of the borderline regime remains open.
+In fact, these nonunique weak solutions also live on the borderline of the Beale-Kato-Majda criterion, as we shall see in Theorem \ref{thm:main_thm_2} below.

-In view of Theorem \ref{thm:FJR_uniqueness}, nonunique solutions cannot live in the class $L^2_t L^\infty$.
-However, Theorem \ref{thm:main_sharp_short} shows the existence of nonunique solutions on the borderline of this Leray-Hopf class and raises the question of whether such constructions can be extended to the Leray-Hopf solutions.
+\item In view of Theorem \ref{thm:FJR_uniqueness}, nonunique solutions cannot live in the class $L^2_t L^\infty$ where weak solutions are Leray-Hopf, however, Theorem \ref{thm:main_sharp_short} shows the existence of nonunique solutions on the borderline of this Leray-Hopf class and raises the question of whether such constructions can be extended to Leray-Hopf solutions of lower regularity. \end{enumerate} \end{remark}

-One clearly sees that Theorem \ref{thm:main_sharp_short} only implies the sharpness of \cite{MR316915} near $q= \infty$ and the rest of the borderline regime remains open, see the discussion at the end of the introduction.
-Alternatively, we can present the result as: for any smooth initial data, there are infinitely many weak solutions with regularity $L^p_t L^\infty$ emerging from the same data and agrees with each other for a short time, see the proof of Theorem \ref{thm:main_euler_onsager} at the end of Section \ref{sec:outline}.